WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

   Write mode: Data can be written to.
   Bit: 1

+- <a href="descriptor_flags.nonblock" name="descriptor_flags.nonblock"></a> [`nonblock`](#descriptor_flags.nonblock):

+  Requests non-blocking operation.

+  When this flag is enabled, functions may return immediately with an `errno::again` error code in situations where they would otherwise block.
+However, this non-blocking behavior is not required.
+  Implementations are permitted to ignore this flag and block.
+  Bit: 2

+- <a href="descriptor_flags.sync" name="descriptor_flags.sync"></a> [`sync`](#descriptor_flags.sync):

+  Request that writes be performed according to synchronized I/O file integrity completion.
+The data stored in the file and the file's metadata are synchronized.

+  The precise semantics of this operation have not yet been defined for WASI.
+At this time, it should be interpreted as a request, and not a requirement.
+  Bit: 3

 - <a href="descriptor_flags.dsync" name="descriptor_flags.dsync"></a> [`dsync`](#descriptor_flags.dsync):

-  Write according to synchronized I/O data integrity completion.
+  Request that writes be performed according to synchronized I/O data integrity completion.
 Only the data stored in the file is synchronized.
-  Bit: 2

-- <a href="descriptor_flags.nonblock" name="descriptor_flags.nonblock"></a> [`nonblock`](#descriptor_flags.nonblock):

-  Non-blocking mode.
+  The precise semantics of this operation have not yet been defined for WASI.
+At this time, it should be interpreted as a request, and not a requirement.
-  Bit: 3
+  Bit: 4

 - <a href="descriptor_flags.rsync" name="descriptor_flags.rsync"></a> [`rsync`](#descriptor_flags.rsync):

-  Synchronized read I/O operations.
-  Bit: 4

-- <a href="descriptor_flags.sync" name="descriptor_flags.sync"></a> [`sync`](#descriptor_flags.sync):

-  Write according to synchronized I/O file integrity completion.
-In addition to synchronizing the data stored in the file, the implementation may also synchronously update the file's metadata.
+  Requests that reads be performed at the same level of integrety requested for writes.

+  The precise semantics of this operation have not yet been defined for WASI.
+At this time, it should be interpreted as a request, and not a requirement.
   Bit: 5

 ## <a href="#descriptor" name="descriptor"></a> `descriptor`: `u32`